section-engineering-education/engineering-education/articles/lipa-na-mpesa-online/index.md

 - Step 1: Click on `My Apps` link on the navbar in the developer portal.
 - Step 2: On that page, click the `Add a new app` button.
-- Step 3: In the page that follows, enter your preferred app name.
+- Step 3: On the page that follows, enter your preferred app name.
 Check the `Lipa na Mpesa Sandbox` and then click `create app`.
 After that, you are all set.

 #### Configuring our application.
 Having set up the developer account and an app, it's time we set up our application shall.
-For this article, we shall implement a REST API with express framework.
+For this article, we shall implement a REST API with Express JS framework.
 This means that our end goal is to implement a working endpoint for Lipa na Mpesa online.
-To handle communication to and from Daraja API we shall use `request`, a third-party package.
+To handle communication to and from Daraja API we shall [Axios](https://www.npmjs.com/package/axios).
 To follow along effectively, clone the finalized project from [here](https://github.com/mwangiKibui/starter-kit-lipa-na-mpesa-online).
 For testing our API, we shall use [Postman](https://postman.com).
 If you are not experienced in postman, feel free to watch this [video](https://www.youtube.com/watch?v=t5n07Ybz7yI)

 ### Obtaining Consumer Key and Consumer Secret.
 On the portal's apps page, click on the newly created app from the previous process.
 In the Keys section, Copy the Consumer Key and the Consumer Secret and paste them in your `.env` file respectively as shown: